barais/correctexamslides/slides.md

 class: text-center
 ---

-# The project: correct exam
+# The project: CorrectExam

 ---

-## The need
+## Requirements

-Encourage students to consult corrected copies more often to learn from their mistakes
+Encourage students to look at corrected copies more often to learn from their mistakes

 - *Fairer* correction
   - a statistical view of results